Fine art nude book

 Black and White Section

-My tonal manipulation technique often resembles classic chemical processes of black and white photography, such as selenium, sepia, and platinum.
+My tonal alteration technique often resembles classic chemical processes of black and white photography, such as selenium, sepia, and platinum.
 A selection of two or more colors are mapped across the darks and lights of the image.
 I typically spend many hours further adjusting the intensity in select areas in a process that succeeds hand-painting.

 I remove color from an image to draw the viewer through the shapes and lines of the composition.
 The near-monochrome tones eliminate distraction and compel an emotional reaction.
 Reducing an image to near-monochrome brings it closer to its abstract components–the heart of any artwork.
 Viewing a (nearly) colorless image, free from the seductive spectrum of hues, is a more serious-feeling pursuit.